Collaboration & Workflows

 Available properties and conditions:

-StatusSelect one of the available statuses: Done, review, in progress, to do, archived
+Workflow stageSelect one of the available stages: Done, Review, In progress, To do, or Archived.

 3. Then